 The more people that use the SkyTrain and public transit, the fewer vehicles on the road, ultimately lowering traffic and congestion.

 Increase Transit Network Capacity

 The SkyTrain project will help meet the ridership demand along key routes.

 The increased number of transit options will provide commuters and citizens with choices, creating more livable communities.

 The SkyTrain system runs on electricity with no operating emissions.
-This ultimately reduces greenhouse gases and the dependency on fossil fuels to power private vehicles.
+This ultimately reduces greenhouse gases and the dependence on fossil fuels to power private vehicles.

 The infrastructure needed to support the transit system will create jobs and support local businesses.
 The SkyTrain project will help grow the local economy by spurring development and land-use change.
-Development of infrastructure and future operations will create diverse job opportunities.
+The development of infrastructure and future operations will create diverse job opportunities.

 Improve transit to help facilitate sustainable regional growth.
 Surrey and Langley have seen surges in population.
 The SkyTrain line will aid in the continued regional growth and development.